Design as Activism 2024

 As calls for racial justice, climate action, and gender equity grow louder and more urgent, designers, activists, and makers ask: How can we challenge social inequities and systemic oppression in order to create a better tomorrow?

-The two-day, public Design as Activism Symposium convenes Chicago design leaders and community organizers to explore community-led design approaches that bring about positive impact and to consider the evolving partnership between design and activism.
+The two-day, public Design as Activism Symposium convened Chicago design leaders and community organizers to explore community-led design approaches that bring about positive impact and considered the evolving partnership between design and activism.

 Opening Keynote Speaker